Aycrazy/javascript-thinking-in-objects/README.md

 **TODO 16 :** Great, let's wire all this together in our **app.js** file:

-At the top of the of the **app.js** file, first replace the semi-colon from the end of the require statements with a comma so we can add some more modules in the list.
+At the top of the of the **app.js** file, first replace the semicolon from the end of the require statements with a comma so we can add some more modules in the list.
 Then, require the view, prompt and controller modules so your whole require statement looks like this:

 ```javascript
 // TODO 4 : require the model module //